-Fraser Island was listed as world heritage in 1992 and the state government realised the money-making potential and took control.
+Fraser Island was listed as a world heritage in 1992 and the state government realised the money-making potential and took control.
 They implemented practices to control the dingoes so they wouldn’t be an inconvenience or nuisance to the growing number of visitors.
 The dingoes were living a happy and harmonious life on the island interacting with visitors and locals before this.

-Management practices in the past and present include culling, hazing, ear tagging of puppies, shock collars, non-lethal poisoned baits, electrified grates and fences.
+Management practices in the past and present include culling, hazing, ear tagging of puppies, shock collars, non-lethal poisoned baits, electrified grates and fences, and euthanasia.

 Demonised by the media and mismanaged by authorities the dingo population on Fraser Island is dwindling.